 - Fill out the Foster application form: Foster a Dog, Foster a Cat.

 - We'll be in touch.
-Once the application is received a rescue representative will contact you, usually within 24 hrs.
+Once the application is received a rescue representative will contact selected applicants (not every applicant), usually within 24 hrs.

 - A brief home visit is arranged at the earliest convenience to confirm that your home is safe for the dog in consideration and to provide you with an orientation into fostering.